 3. Performance and Pay Planning.

-If an employee (non-union and salaried union-represented) has three months or more of performance history during the calendar year the following apply:Performance
+If an employee on an LOA (which includes PG&E’s PFL and STD leaves) has three (3) months or more service during the calendar year and is STIP-eligible:

 - STIP/LTIP: If employees are eligible for STIP/LTIP during the pay planning cycle, the award(s) will be paid according to the regular annual pay planning schedule, even while on LOA.
 If the employee on leave has a year-end performance evaluation and rating in iConnect prior to annual pay planning cycle go-live, the Leader will plan award(s) per guidelines.
 Employees with less than 3 months of performance history or no year-end performance evaluation and rating will default to a predetermined company-wide individual modifier to determine the STIP award.